TheCedarPrince/thecedarprince.github.io/notes/12282020152055-income-poverty-pandemic.md

++++
-@def title = "Income and Poverty in the COVID-19 Pandemic"
-@def slug = "12282020152055-income-poverty-pandemic"
+title = "Income and Poverty in the COVID-19 Pandemic" slug = "12282020152055-income-poverty-pandemic"
-@def tags = ["bibliography", "pandemic", "covid", "economics", "poverty", "population", "survey", "archive"]
-@def description = "Emerging insights into income and poverty during the COVID-19 pandemic"

-@def rss_title = "Income and Poverty in the COVID-19 Pandemic"
-@def rss_description = "Emerging insights into income and poverty during the COVID-19 pandemic"
-@def rss_pubdate = Date(2020, 12, 28)
+tags = ["bibliography", "pandemic", "covid", "economics", "poverty", "population", "survey", "archive"] description = "Emerging insights into income and poverty during the COVID-19 pandemic" rss_title = "Income and Poverty in the COVID-19 Pandemic" rss_description = "Emerging insights into income and poverty during the COVID-19 pandemic" rss_pubdate = Date(2020, 12, 28)
++++

 Income and Poverty in the COVID-19 Pandemic